- Curriculum and Instruction:

 - Greatest contributing factor to the school’s success

 Although there are many factors that help the Learning Foundation “Back to Basic” elementary charter school be successful, the most important factor is the use of data to drive instruction, diagnose, predict, and monitor each student’s academic progress.
-Data- driven instruction identifies not only the academic deficiencies of a class, but can assign individualized instructional resources to address the targeted academic needs of every student in kindergarten through sixth grade.
+Data-driven instruction identifies not only the academic deficiencies of a class, but allows a teacher to assign individualized instructional resources to address the targeted academic needs of every student in kindergarten through sixth grade.
 It also takes the “guess work” out of the classroom.
 Teachers are able to have high expectations that are realistic and attainable for not only their class as a whole, but every child.